timothyho12321/official-project-01/README.md

 - Allow users to see pop up marker of nearest bus station and MRT station.

 3. Allow clearing of food Marker layer after each new park selected
-- Only able to clear food layer when page refresh.
+- Only able to clear food layer when page refresh (due to closure possibly).